 Regimen Monographs

-Refer to the New Drug Funding Program or Ontario Public Drug Programs websites for the most up-to-date public funding information.
+Refer to the New Drug Funding Program or Ontario Public Drug websites for the most up-to-date public funding information.

 The information set out in the drug monographs, regimen monographs, appendices and symptom management information (for health professionals) contained in the Drug Formulary (the "Formulary") is intended for healthcare providers and is to be used for informational purposes only.
 The information is not intended to cover all possible uses, directions, precautions, drug interactions or adverse effects of a particular drug, nor should it be construed to indicate that use of a particular drug is safe, appropriate or effective for a given condition.
 The information in the Formulary is not intended to constitute or be a substitute for medical advice and should not be relied upon in any such regard.
 All uses of the Formulary are subject to clinical judgment and actual prescribing patterns may not follow the information provided in the Formulary.